Israel-Ogunsua/AI/README.md

 # AI
+As I embark on this exciting AI project focused on human interaction, the journey will encompass the intricate interplay of data science, mathematics, and programming.
+By harnessing the power of data, leveraging mathematical principles, and employing programming expertise, we can create applications that enrich and transform the way we interact with technology.
+As the field of AI continues to advance, it is crucial to recognize that AI projects extend far beyond the realm of up-looking robots, and instead, they are rooted in the seamless integration of technology into our everyday lives.
 I will be using one of the most used programming languages; Python, OpenAi API, Terraform, SQL, and more.